 LUNs are the basic vehicle for delivering storage, but provisioning SAN storage isn't just a matter of creating LUNs or volumes; the SAN fabric itself must be configured so that disks and their LUNs are matched to the appropriate servers.
 Proper configuration helps to manage storage traffic and maintain SAN security by preventing any server from accessing any LUN.

-Zoning makes it possible for devices within a Fibre Channel network to see each other.
 By limiting the visibility of end devices, servers (hosts) can only see and access storage devices that are placed into the same zone.
 In more practical terms, zoning allows certain servers to see one or more ports on a disk array.
 Bandwidth, and thus minimum service levels, can be reserved by dedicating certain ports to a zone or isolate incompatible ports from one another.

 Consequently, zoning is an important element of SAN security and high-availability SAN design.
 Zoning can typically be broken down into hard and soft zoning.
 With hard zoning, each device is assigned to a zone, and that assignment can never change.
 In soft zoning, the device assignments can be changed by the network administrator.